ACM40960/project-distracted_driver_detection/README.md

 1. **Real-time monitoring:** Incorporating live webcam or in-vehicle camera streams for instantaneous offence detection.
 2. **Extended classes:** Expanding the model to detect all 10 driver behaviours available in the original dataset (e.g., texting, reaching behind, adjusting the radio).
-3. **Model compression:** Exploring lightweight architectures such as MobileNet or pruning/quantisation strategies to enable deployment on embedded devices.
+3. **Model compression:** Exploring lightweight architectures such as MobileNet or pruning strategies to enable deployment on embedded devices.
 4. **Direct video annotation:** Integrating frame predictions directly into the video output (.mp4 or .avi), rather than static snapshots, for seamless review.
 5. **Cloud deployment:** Hosting the full system on platforms such as AWS, GCP, or Azure to enable large-scale monitoring and multi-user access.
 6. **Human-in-the-loop feedback:** Incorporating employee feedback from the dashboard to refine predictions and continuously improve the model.